-There is something about the Kingdom of God that is only seen in children.
+There is something about the Kingdom of God that is seen only in children.

 Even with the explicit call to “grow up” directed at Christ-followers, (Eph 4:15) there is an element of childhood that believers must retain—a childlike faith.
 Children believe what they are told.
-The growth process is one of learning who to listen to who to ignore.
+The growth process is one of learning who to listen to who and who to ignore.
 Choose your image from the Trinity:

 - Sit in Father’s lap and listen to Him.

 - Walk with your Savior, Jesus, and listen to Him.

 - Think deeply and powerfully with the Holy Spirit within your heart and listen to Him.

 Listen like a child and believe what you hear.
 This infantile innocence, this toddler trust, this adolescent adoration is the pathway to maturity.